Hong Kong Security Watch Report (Q2 2019)

 The data in this report is about the activities of compromised systems in Hong Kong which suffer from, or have participated in various types of cyber attacks, including web defacement, phishing, malware hosting, botnet command and control centres (C&C) or bots.
 “Computers in Hong Kong” refer to those whose network geolocation is Hong Kong, or the top level domain of their host name is “.hk” or “.香港”.

 Highlight of Report

-In 2018 Q2, there were 47,134 unique security events related to Hong Kong used for analysis in this report.
+In 2019 Q2, there were 62,284 unique security events related to Hong Kong used for analysis in this report.
 Data is not collected from the incident reports received by HKCERT, which came from IFAS1 from 13 sources of information2.

 Figure 1 –Trend of security events